Ripple of Hope Awards

 Touching lives.
 Serving all.
 Graduates of the University of Alabama School of Social Work know this motto well.
 DeAnna Hand lives it.

 Since receiving her Masters in Social Work there, DeAnna has dedicated her life to expanding opportunities for children in the Heart of Dixie.
-She has been a caseworker…recruiter…and a supervisor in state, county and private agencies.
-Today, she is the Program Manager for Alabama MENTOR’s Auburn and Attalla programs.
+She has been a caseworker, recruiter and a supervisor in state, county and private agencies.
+Today, she is the State Director for Alabama MENTOR.
 In each position, she has brought a passion and sense of purpose that inspire everyone around her.

 It is a mission very much rooted in generational responsibility.
 DeAnna takes her inspiration from her grandmother, who was a child welfare worker.
 DeAnna grew up on stories of transforming people’s lives.
 Her grandmother met fear and fragility with optimism and strength, with a tireless hands-on commitment.